-Bunkers can represent a significant investment for the Member; and when oil prices rise the value of bunkers on board a ship at any one time can in turn rise sharply.
+Bunkers can represent a significant investment for the Member and, when oil prices rise, the value of bunkers on board can fluctuate.

-The Association's insurance covers the Member for physical damage to or loss of bunkers while on board an Entered Ship.
+Britannia's insurance covers the Member for the physical damage to and/or loss of bunkers while they are on board an entered ship.

-Standard cover protects the Member's interest in this valuable commodity/asset up to a maximum sum insured of USD1m but higher sums insured are available.
+Standard cover protects the Member's interest in this valuable commodity/asset up to a maximum sum insured of USD5m.